klingtnet/klingt.net/klingt.net/posts/31c3-preparations.rst

 quick tips
 ~~~~~~~~~~

-Raise the bar for thefts a little bit an use a BIOS password for your laptop, to prevent thieves from bypassing your user password and accessing your data using a simple boot disk/usb-stick running f.e. `Knoppix <http://www.knopper.net/knoppix/index-en.html>`_.
+Raise the bar for thefts a little bit an use a BIOS password for your laptop, to prevent thieves from bypassing your user password and accessing your data using a simple boot disk/usb-stick running e.g. `Knoppix <http://www.knopper.net/knoppix/index-en.html>`_.
 When you are once in the BIOS, disable booting from external devices as well.

 If you haven't done it already then set a password for your ssh-keys!
 Maybe someone steals your machine and has access to your them.
 I can't even imagine ...